hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 ## Overview

-In an effort to quickly confirm product capability during deployment windows, we desire to have E2E tests that would allow us to confirm functionality for core scenarios that span the main and mirror networks.
+In an effort to quickly confirm product capability during deployment windows, we desire to have E2E tests that will allow us to confirm functionality for core scenarios that span the main and mirror networks.
 In general, the acceptance tests will submit transactions to the mainnet scenario where transactions are submitted to the main network, the mirror node importer ingests these to the database, and the client subscribes to either the mirror node gRPC or REST API to